Planning control areas

 Compensation is payable in respect of land injuriously affected by this declaration, and land so affected may be acquired by the WAPC in the same circumstances and in the same manner as if the land had been reserved in the Metropolitan Region Scheme for a public purpose.

-The Minister for Planning has granted approval to the declaration of a planning control area over Orrong Road, as shown on Western Australian Planning Commission plans number 1.7924 and 1.7925.
+The Minister for Planning has granted approval to the declaration for Planning Control Area 190, as shown on Western Australian Planning Commission (WAPC) plans numbered 1.8193 and 1.8194.

-The purpose of the Planning Control Area is to protect land required for the future upgrade of Orrong Road.
-The WAPC considers that the Planning Control Area is required over the whole of the property to ensure that no development occurs on this land which might prejudice this purpose until it may be reserved for Primary Regional Roads in the Metropolitan Region Scheme.
+The WAPC considers that the planning control area is required over the properties to ensure that no development occurs on the land which might prejudice this purpose until it may be reserved for Primary Regional Roads purposes in the Metropolitan Region Scheme.

 A person shall not commence and carry out development in a planning control area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.